Bob Davy

 He has since built a reputation for ‘putting people in the cockpit’ when describing the many aircraft that he had flight-tested for aviation magazines.
 He decided then and there to write a series of novels about fighter pilots in WW2 and beyond; to explain what it was like to fly and fight during this, the most important era in human history.

-He used the life of Robin Olds as a template: he served as a fighter pilot in P38 Lightnings and P51 Mustangs in WW2 and later on F4 Phantoms in Vietnam.
+He used the life of Robin Olds as a template: he served as a fighter pilot in P38 Lightnings and P51 Mustangs in the Second World War and later on F4 Phantoms in Vietnam.

 As part of the preparation for In Case of War Break Glass (Olds’ personal strap line) he flew a Spitfire.
 As a result of the success of the first book he had the opportunity to fly Robin’s very own P51 Mustang and became a close friend with his daughter Christina.